climateengine/spfi-docs-public/pages/data_format.md

 - [python-geojson](https://python-geojson.readthedocs.io/en/latest/) can read and write GeoJSON format.
 - [GeoPandas](https://geopandas.org/en/stable/) can operate with geospatial data within a Pandas dataframe.
 - [Folium](https://python-visualization.github.io/folium/) can create interactive maps from GeoJSON data.

+## GeoTiff (Raster)

+GeoTIFF is a powerful public domain metadata standard that allows georeferencing information to be embedded within a TIFF (Tagged Image File Format) file.
+The primary purpose of GeoTIFF is to include geographic information within an image file, which can be used for various geospatial applications.

+As an extension of the TIFF format, a GeoTIFF file can be viewed as a regular image file, displaying the visual content of the file.
+What makes GeoTIFF unique and useful for geospatial applications, however, is the additional embedded georeferencing metadata.
+This metadata may include details such as the map projection, coordinate systems, and datum, which aligns the image to its geographical position on the earth's surface.

+By using GeoTIFF, geospatial data and images can be shared and seamlessly integrated into Geographic Information System (GIS) platforms, enabling powerful analysis and visualization capabilities.
+This interoperability makes GeoTIFF a popular choice for many professionals working in fields like cartography, remote sensing, and land surveying, among others.

+For example, satellite imagery, aerial photography, and even scanned maps can be saved in the GeoTIFF format, preserving spatial information for use in software systems that support georeferencing.
+These capabilities have opened up a wide range of possibilities for spatial analysis, data sharing, and map creation.

 ## Date Specification